Skip to main content

 • HTTP status: 429

-• Response body: code=429 and msg includes the reason (account limit or API key limit) and the applicable QPS limit.
+• Response body: code=429 and msg includes the reason (account limit or API key limit) and the applicable rate limit.

 When receiving a rate limit error: